alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Tort Claim in Alaska?

-If a person suffers injury, loss, or damage due to another person’s wrongful act or negligence, the person may file a tort claim against the liable party.
+If a person suffers injury, loss, or damage due to another person’s wrongful act or negligence, they may file a tort claim against the liable party.
 A tort claim is a civil claim for damages against a person responsible for damages.
 In Alaska, the statute of limitations for filing tort claims is two (2) years.

 How Do You File a Tort Claim in Alaska?

-Interested parties may file a tort claim against a liable party in Alaska by filing a Complaint with the District Court Clerk in the county where the liable party lives, does business, or where the event occurred.
+Interested and eligible parties may file a tort claim against a liable party in Alaska by filing a Complaint with the District Court Clerk in the county where the liable party lives, does business, or where the event occurred.
 The claimant is the plaintiff, while the liable party is the defendant.
-If the recovery amount does not exceed $10,000, the plaintiff may file the Small Claims Court claim.
-After filing a complaint, the plaintiff must serve the defendant a summons and copies of the complaint.
-The plaintiff may provide the copies through restricted delivery, return receipt, certified mail, or a process server.
-The defendant must then respond with an answer that may contain counterclaims.
-Upon the defendant’s response, the court will set a hearing date.
+If the recovery amount does not exceed $10,000, the plaintiff may file a Small Claims Court claim.
+After filing a complaint, the plaintiff is then expected to serve the defendant a summons and copies of the complaint.
+The plaintiff may provide the copies through restricted delivery, return receipt, certified mail, or a process server.The defendant then has the opportunity to respond with an answer that may include counterclaims.
+Upon the defendant’s response, the court may proceed to set a hearing date.

 What Does a Tort Claim Contain in Alaska?

-An Alaska tort claim contains the following:
+An Alaska tort claim usually contains the following:

 • The plaintiff’s name